Adeline takes us down South Street.

 Eliza Eleanor died in South Street in May 1890.

-Their one child was Arthur Henry Moon, born in 1862, who was an assistnt master at Granby Boys’ School and who in 1892 married Mary Tamar Gregory, the daughter of ‘Captain’ Charles Hiram Gregory, landlord of the Old Wine Vaults Inn.
+Their one child was Arthur Henry Moon, born on June 13th, 1862, who was an assistant master at Granby Boys’ School and who, on July 23rd, 1892 married Mary Tamar Gregory, the daughter of ‘Captain’ Charles Hiram Gregory, landlord of the Old Wine Vaults Inn.

 He was buried in Park Cemetery.